Diet for Healthy Skin

 Silica is needed for keratin production in our hair, skin and nails.
 It is found in foods including banana, raisins, legumes and wholegrains

-2. Stay hydrated!
 Our body is 50%-80% water by mass and it has a huge role to play in skin health by removing toxins and keeping our skin supple.
 Drink mostly water and minimise coffee and alcohol as these place increased stress on your liver.

 What about dairy and chocolate?

 There is no conclusive scientific evidence that links dairy as a cause of acne, however some studies support that it can exacerbate symptoms.
 Eliminating dairy, or specifically milk can be helpful for a small number of the population.
 There is also clinical evidence that supports full fat dairy over low fat dairy for skin health.
-If you think that dairy, milk or skim/low-fat varieties are a contributing factor to you, try removing it for 6-8 weeks.
+If you think that dairy, milk or skimmed/low-fat varieties are a contributing factor to you, try removing it for 6-8 weeks.
 If there is no improvement in your skin health, then include it back in your diet.